 - Nether Sprouts, Crimson Roots and Warped Roots: vegetation blocks.

-- Crimson Fungi and Warped Fungi: can be grown using bone meal.
+- Crimson Fungus and Warped Fungus: can be grown using bone meal.

-- Weeping Vines: vines grow from the bottom of the block.
+- Weeping Vines: climbable vines that grow from the bottom of the block.

 - Shroomlights: a source of natural light.